laboon/CS1530_Fall2016/exercises/tradeoffs-exercise.md

 2. Trade-offs in quality (did you not test as much as certain points?)
 3. Trade-offs in scope (did you choose to implement one feature or another)

 This is not a complete list!
-What other kinds of trade-offs ight you have made?
+What other kinds of trade-offs might you have made?

 Afterwards, we will have a discussion on the trade-offs to see how the ones your group made compare with the other groups in the class.